 TASK STATUS Program Support & Administration (ALI 44.21.00) General Administration & Development (21.10) Ongoing oversight of financial accounting, office administration, and processes.
 This includes FTA and FHWA activities, UPWP program management, grant line administration, data and file management, and daily office operations.
 In addition, the staff prepares for and hosts all, including all follow-up TPC and GP&L meetings.
 (Submitted resolutions approved by the GP&L to NYSDOT, FHWA, and FTA.)
 Meetings are in-person, with virtual capabilities available for extraordinary reasons, as defined in the 2024 HOCTC Public Participation Plan (PPP).
 UPWP & Semi-Annual Progress Reports (21.20) Continuous work on programming tasks outlined in the UPWP.
 This includes management, regulatory compliance, and timely reporting.
 Progress reports are submitted twice yearly, and the UPWP is prepared annually.
 Public Participation Program (21.30) The HOCTC 2024 PPP continues to help guide the process behind public engagement in the MPO's work programs.
 Meetings of the TPC, GP&L, TCC, and all other MPO sponsored meetings are held at locations that are both ADA and transit accessible.
 Additionally, all meetings are posted on the HOCTC website and media notification is made following the PPP.
 The staff works with its host agency IT staff to maintain a website that contains approved and draft documents, relative links, project information, and MPO contact information.
-The 2024 document was utilized PPP as guidance to establish public outreach plans for the Non-Discrimination Demographic Analysis / Title VI Policy update, the Exit 31 Planning and Environment Linkages (PEL) projects, and the USDOT Safe Streets for All Safety Action Plan implementation.
-Non-Discrimination Demographic Analysis / Title VI Policy (21.40) An update to the HOCTC Non-Discrimination Demographic Analysis / Title VI Policy for 2025 was undertaken by staff in collaboration with the Oneida County Department of Planning.
+The 2024 document was utilized PPP as guidance to establish public outreach plans for the Environmental Justice / Title VI/ Non-Discrimination update, the Exit 31 Planning and Environment Linkages (PEL) projects, and the USDOT Safe Streets for All Safety Action Plan implementation.
+Environmental Justice / Title VI (21.40) An update to the HOCTC Environmental Justice Analysis Plan for 2025 was undertaken by staff in collaboration with the Oneida County Department of Planning.
 The plan guides the identification and to address adverse effects of transportation planning on minorities and low-income populations.
 As a part of this update, additional populations and characteristics also analyzed at the Census Block Group scale included: disabled and disabled veterans, poverty, Limited English Proficiency (LEP), the elderly, children under five, households without vehicles, levels of unemployment and education and minority distribution.
-Staff continued maintaining current Non-Discrimination/Title VI documents to ensure compliance with all State environmental and Federal Transit Regulations.
-HOCTC continued to assist Oneida County in maintaining compliance with Title VI by working with the Title VI Coordinator for Oneida County.
+Staff continued maintaining current Environmental Justice/Title VI documents to ensure compliance with all State and Federal Regulations.
+HOCTC continued to assist Oneida County in maintaining compliance with Environmental Justice/Title VI by working with the Title VI Coordinator for Oneida County.